St. Jude Children's Research Hospital

-St. Jude Children's Research Hospital is a pediatric treatment and research facility located in Memphis, Tennessee.
+St. Jude Children's Research Hospital is a pediatric treatment and research hospital headquartered in Memphis, Tennessee.
 Founded by entertainer Danny Thomas in 1962, it is a 501(c)(3) designated nonprofit medical corporation which focuses on children's catastrophic diseases, particularly leukemia and other cancers.
 In the 2021 fiscal year, St. Jude received $2 billion in donations.
-Daily operating costs average $1.7 million, but patients are not charged for their care.
+Daily operating costs average $1.7 million, but patients are not charged for care.
+St. Jude's covers some, but not all cancer-related costs.
 St. Jude treats patients up to age 21, and for some conditions, up to age 25.

 History

-St. Jude was founded by entertainer Danny Thomas in 1962, with help from Lemuel Diggs and Thomas' close friend from Miami, automobile dealer Anthony Abraham.
+St. Jude Children's Research Hospital was founded by entertainer Danny Thomas on February 4, 1962 before a crowd of 9,000 people, with help from Lemuel Diggs and Thomas' close friend from Miami, automobile dealer Anthony Abraham.
 The hospital was founded on the premise that "no child should die in the dawn of life".
 This idea resulted from a promise that Thomas, a Maronite Catholic, had made to a saint years before the hospital was founded.

 Thomas was a comedian who was struggling to get a break in his career and living paycheck to paycheck.
-When his first child was about to be born, he attended Mass in Detroit, and put seven dollars in the offering bin.
-He prayed for intercession to Saint Jude Thaddeus for a means to provide for his family, and about a week later, he obtained a gig that paid 10 times what he had put in the offering bin.
+When his first child was about to be born, he attended Mass in Detroit, and emptied his wallet – comprising $7 – into the offering box.
+He prayed for intercession to Saint Jude Thaddeus for a means to provide for his family, and about a week later he obtained a gig that paid 10 times what he had put in the offering bin.
 Thomas promised St. Jude Thaddeus that if the saint interceded for his success, he would build him a shrine.
-Years later, Thomas became a successful comedian and built St. Jude Children's Research Hospital as a shrine to St. Jude Thaddeus to honor his promise.
+Years later, Thomas became a successful comedian, starring on Make Room for Daddy, later known as The Danny Thomas Show.
+Thomas built St. Jude Children's Research Hospital as a shrine to St. Jude Thaddeus to honor his promise.
+Memphis was chosen at the suggestion of Catholic Cardinal Samuel Stritch, a Tennessee native who had been a spiritual advisor to Thomas since he presided at Thomas's confirmation in Thomas's boyhood home of Toledo, Ohio.

 While some donations for St. Jude come from government grants and insurance recoveries, the principal source of funding comes from the American Lebanese Syrian Associated Charities (ALSAC), a semi-independent entity founded in 1957 by Danny Thomas.
 ALSAC serves primarily to raise funds and promote awareness for St. Jude.
 They largely collect funds from independent sources, such as companies and individuals.

-Memphis was chosen at the suggestion of Catholic Cardinal Samuel Stritch, a Tennessee native who had been a spiritual advisor to Thomas since he presided at Thomas's confirmation in Thomas's boyhood home of Toledo, Ohio.